-Program Summary: The Village of Ridgefield Park conducts two drug take-back events in April and October at the Police Department Headquarters 234 Main Street physically inside the department's offices.
+Program Summary: The Village of Ridgefield Park conducts two drug take-back events each year at the Police Department Headquarters 234 Main Street physically inside the department's offices.
 Collection is handled anonymously.
-Neither the number of clients nor the number of prescriptions deposited by clients are counted only the weight.
+Only the weight of the collected prescriptions is counted.
 Community notification takes place using a flyer distributed and displayed at the Municipal Building, on the Municipal Message Board, Lombardi Towers, Marlboro house, Main Street Senior Building, 7-11, IGA, CVS, post office, as well as the eight doctors offices within the village.
-Information is placed on the village website calendar, the PBA Facebook page, and a standard format NIXLE message distribution occurs prior to the event along with notification to citizens who signup for email and text messages.
+Information is placed on the village website calendar, the PBA Facebook page, the RPPD page and a standard format NIXLE alert message distribution occurs prior to the event along with notification to citizens who signup for email and text messages.